 First and foremost, you should review the pricing estimates for the product lines you use.
 If your business relies on any of the big three shipping companies, you’re going to see a price increase, no doubt about it.
 To mitigate these expense increases, you may want to evaluate your relationship to any one carrier.
 In addition, keep in mind technological advances.
 Apps and cloud-based software make choosing your carrier much easier, as well as let you compare/contrast pricing for any particular parcel.

 Many carrier services are willing to negotiate with loyal customers about favorable rates.
 In addition, check to see if you qualify for certain shipping rates with carriers like USPS, such as Commercial Plus Pricing, or CPP.

 Beyond these options, there’s an increasing market for multi-carrier shipping companies that can help you optimize your shipment plans.
 Most deliveries can be made significantly cheaper by using multiple carrier services to take off some of the cost.
-These optimization companies help you plan your shipments for the lowest price possible.
+These optimization companies help you plan your shipments for the cheapest way to ship a package possible.